 Automating machine to machine (M2M) payments between devices was a challenge.
 First, we wanted to ensure that people only paid for exactly for the service they received.
 That means if you sent one bit of data, then you only pay for one bit of data (likely valued at a small portion of a cent).
 We then needed to be sure that each service provided is properly paid for.

 Devices connected to LPWANs are also global (you can even see many of them here).
-We wanted to ensure that everybody could participate without discussing which currency
+We wanted to ensure that everybody could participate without discussing which currency they would pay in - and then comes the whole international payments and bank fees fiasco.

 The only solution available to solve these problems is cryptocurrency.
 It can be broken down into a fraction of a coin, it can be quickly and automatically sent between devices, and each payment is then visible and verifiable in the blockchain.
 With everybody using a cryptocurrency there is no need to discuss currencies, international payments and which party has to pay the inevitable bank fees.